Article originally published Nov. 20, 2017, and updated for accuracy and relevance.

 Note: OSHA does not require existing cages to be removed once alternative ladder safety or personal fall arrest systems are installed.

-When the new standard was finalized, OSHA presumed that employers were already compliant with current standards, meaning that existing fixed ladders had been equipped with cages or wells.
-However, records indicate that some employers had still not complied with that old requirement at the time the new standard was issued.
+When the standard was finalized, OSHA presumed that employers were already compliant with current standards, meaning that existing fixed ladders had been equipped with cages or wells.
+However, records indicate that some employers had still not complied with that old requirement at the time the standard was issued.
 As a result, employers essentially have a “free pass” through the Nov.
 19,

 Although they could legally do so, employers are unlikely to install a new cage or well system on an existing fixed ladder.
 When compared to ladder safety or personal fall protection systems, cages and wells are proven to be less safe and are estimated to cost as much as three times more to install.